On arithmetic intersection numbers on self-products of curves: Introduction

 as a consequence of the non-negativity of the N\'eron--Tate height of $Z_{m,\alpha}$, see \cite[Corollary~1.4]{dJo18}, and he remarked, that experiments led to the belief, that this is the best lower bound for $\hat{\omega}^2$ obtainable by this method.
 Theorem \ref{neron-tate-height} shows, that this is indeed true: We get the best lower bound for $\hat{\omega}^2$ exactly if $\alpha=\frac{\omega}{2g-2}$ and the quotient

 is minimal.
 This is exactly the case if $\sum_{j=1}^r m_j=0$, which gives the bound (\ref{dejongbound}).
-In this paper, we will give stronger bounds as an application of the arithmetic Hodge index theorem for adelic line bundles by Yuan and Zhang \cite[Theorem~3.2]{YZ17}. \begin{Thm} It holds
+In this paper, we will give stronger bounds as an application of the arithmetic Hodge index theorem for adelic line bundles by Yuan and Zhang \cite[Theorem~3.2]{YZ17}. \begin{Thm} Let $X$ be any smooth projective geometrically connected curve of genus $g\ge2$ with semistable reduction over a number field $K$.
+It holds

 For $g=3$ we even have $\hat{\omega}^2\ge \frac{1}{3}\varphi(X)$ and for $g=4$ we have $\hat{\omega}^2\ge \frac{38}{109}\varphi(X)$. \end{Thm} It is hard to predict, whether our method can give even stronger bounds.